Typhoon Yagi

-Typhoon Yagi, known in the Philippines as Severe Tropical Storm Enteng and in Vietnam as Typhoon No. 3 of 2024 (Bão số 3 năm 2024), was a deadly, powerful and devastating tropical cyclone which caused extensive damage in Southeast Asia and South China in early September 2024.
-Yagi (ヤギ), which refers to the constellation of Capricornus in Japanese, also meaning "three" in Austroasiatic Sora language, distantly related to Vietnamese ba ("three"), was the eleventh named storm, the first violent typhoon, and the first super typhoon of the annual typhoon season.
-It is the strongest typhoon in 70 years to strike Vietnam, according to the country’s government, the strongest typhoon to strike China during the meteorological autumn, and one of the four Category 5-equivalent super typhoons recorded in the South China Sea, alongside Pamela in 1954, Rammasun in 2014 and Rai in 2021.
+Typhoon Yagi (Note: The name Yagi (Japanese: ヤギ, [ja̠ɡʲi]) refers to the constellation Capricornus, the goat, in Japanese.) was a powerful tropical cyclone that caused extensive damage in Southeast Asia and South China in early September 2024.
+Known in the Philippines as Severe Tropical Storm Enteng and in Vietnam as Typhoon No. 3 of 2024 (Bão số 3 năm 2024), Yagi is the eleventh named storm, the first violent typhoon, and the first super typhoon of the 2024 Pacific typhoon season.
+Additionally, it is the strongest typhoon in 70 years to strike Vietnam according to the country's government, the strongest typhoon to strike China during the meteorological autumn, and one of the four Category 5-equivalent super typhoons recorded in the South China Sea.
+(Note: Alongside Pamela in 1954, Rammasun in 2014 and Rai in 2021.)
+Yagi is also the second-strongest tropical cyclone worldwide in 2024, behind Hurricane Milton in the Atlantic.

 Yagi originated from a low-pressure area that formed on August 30, approximately 290 nmi northwest of Palau.
 On September 1, the system was classified as a tropical storm and named Yagi by the Japan Meteorological Agency (JMA).
-After making landfall over Casiguran, Aurora, in the Philippines, on September 2, Yagi weakened as it moved inland through the rugged terrain of the Cordillera Central of Luzon.
+After making landfall over Casiguran, Aurora, in the Philippines, on September 2, Yagi weakened as it moved inland through the rugged terrain of the Cordillera Central in Luzon.
 It later emerged over the South China Sea and began merging with a secondary circulation west of Lingayen Gulf, with its deep convection starting to wrap and develop convective bands extending west and south.
 On September 5, the JMA reported that the storm reached its peak intensity with ten-minute maximum sustained winds of 105 kn and a central pressure of 915 hPa.
 It initially peaked as a Category 5-equivalent super typhoon on the Saffir-Simpson scale, with one-minute sustained winds of 140 kn.
 After weakening due to an eyewall replacement cycle, Yagi rapidly reintensified to a second Category 5 peak with one-minute sustained winds of 145 kn, thus becoming the strongest tropical cyclone ever recorded in the South China Sea and the only tropical cyclone to intensify to Category 5 twice in this body.
 After peak intensity, Yagi began weakening before making landfall near Wenchang of China's Hainan Province on September 6.
 Yagi passed over northern Hainan and directly over Haikou, before moving into the open waters of the Gulf of Tonkin.
 It made landfall over Haiphong and Quảng Ninh, Vietnam, on September 7 and moved southwestward inland until it was last noted on September 9.